CedricCouche/AutomatedGreenHouse/README.md

 ## Structure of the project

-There are different modules
+There are different modules :
- - Outdoor module
+ - Outdoor module : measure outdoor conditions, act as a weather station.
- - Indoor module
+ - Indoor module : inside the building, idealy close to greenhouse.
+    - monitor indoor conditions to compare with local conditions.
+    - Data logger
+    - Display on a screen.
+ - Local module : inside the greenhouse
+    - Monitor local environnemental condition
- - Local module : inside the greenhouse, sensor local values and control actuators (water pump, heater, fan)
+    - Control actuators (water pump, heater, fan) to maintain defined conditions.

 Modules will communicate data between them, data will be logged for Machine learning analysis.